 Here again, the answer is no. Raw diets leave your pet at risk of getting E. coli and Salmonella.
 Not only could your pet get sick, you and your family could as well.

 Also, raw diets simply can’t meet your pet’s nutritional needs.
 According to leading nutritionists, they have too little of some nutrients and too much of others.
 For example, raw diets are often high in protein, which can harm older pets or those with kidney issues.
-Although wild animals such as coyotes and wolves stay healthy on a raw diet, it’s important to remember that they don't just eat meat; their diet also includes berries, grasses, plants, mushrooms and melons.
+Although wild animals such as coyotes and wolves stay healthy on a raw diet, it’s important to remember that they don't just eat meat; their diet also includes berries, grasses, plants, mushrooms, and melons.

 Unfortunately, what's good for humans may be bad for pets.
 Pet owners who try putting their animals on homemade diets often assume that their pets' needs match their own.
 Research has shown that's not the case: Studies have found that 90% of homemade pet foods are nutritionally unbalanced.
-To make matters worse, homemade diets can become harmful to animals when calcium and phosphorous ratios are inverted.
+To make matters worse, homemade diets can become harmful to animals when calcium and phosphorus ratios are inverted.

 In general, you shouldn't give your pets people food either.
-Doing so can decrease the effectiveness of their regular pet food.
+Doing so can decrease the effectiveness of their regular pet food.>

 If you do decide to give your pets a home-cooked diet, Intermountain can hire a veterinary nutritionist to ensure that they receive the proper nutrition.